Senz'anima

 "Senz'anima" is a song by Italian singer-songwriter Irama.
-It was released on 7 November 2025 by Warner Music Italy as the fifth single from the fifth studio album Antologia della vita e della morte.
+It was released on 7 November 2025 by Warner Music Italy as the fifth single from the fifth studio album, Antologia della vita e della morte.

 Description

 The song, a power ballad written by the singer-songwriter himself with Giuseppe Colonnelli, was produced by Andrea Biviano and Daniele Mona.
+It tells the story of a toxic relationship between two people who can't get together without hurting each other, but at the same time can't separate completely.

+Promotion

-Second track from the album Antologia della vita e della morte, the song was made available for radio rotation on 7 November 2025.
+Originally released on 17 October 2025 as the second track on the album Antologia della vita e della morte, on 7 November the song was made available as a single for radio rotation.
+On 28 November the singer-songwriter performed the song live during the semi-final of the nineteenth edition of the talent show X Factor.

 Music video

-The visual video, directed by Amedeo Zancanella, was released on 17 October 2025, on the singer-songwriter's YouTube channel.
+The visual video, directed by Amedeo Zancanella, was released on 17 October 2025, on the Irama's YouTube channel.
+The official videoclip was published the following 28 November on the same YouTube channel.